Marius Niculae: Dinamo

 The start of the 1999–00 season saw Niculae partnering Adrian Mutu and Adrian Mihalcea in the forward line, replacing Ion Vlădoiu who eventually left Dinamo since he became just a back-up player.
-On 12 August, he scored his first goal in European competition in a 6–2 away win against Mondercange, netting Dinamo's sixth.
+On 12 August, he scored his first goal in a European competition in the 6–2 away win against Mondercange, netting Dinamo's sixth.
 Three days later, he scored the match-winning goal against Universitatea Craiova in a 2–1 league win.
-He scored again next round in a 4–1 home win over Petrolul Ploieşti.
+He scored again next round in a 4–1 home win over Petrolul Ploiești.
 On 26 August, Niculae netted his first hat-trick in the second leg against Mondercange, helping his team to win 7–0.
-Niculae managed to score in six consecutive games in all competitions, after he netted two more goals against Astra Ploieşti and Rocar București, netting eight times overall.
+Niculae managed to score in six consecutive games in all competitions, after he netted two more goals against Astra Ploiești and Rocar București, netting eight times overall.
 On 16 September, he played in a 1–0 away victory over Benfica in the UEFA Cup, coming in as a substitute for Daniel Iftodi.
 However, Dinamo failed to qualify further since they lost the second leg 0–2.
-Despite his excellent start, he did not managed to reproduce his form in the following months, netting only three goals until the end of 1999; once in the cup in a 3–1 win against Rocar București, and twice in the league against FCM Bacău and FCM Reşiţa.
-During the winter break, Niculae was close to a move to Serie A side U.S. Lecce, but according to Pantaleo Corvino, the player had a change of heart during the Cyprus Four Nations Football Tournament, when he was called for the first time at the national team, so therefore the transfer collapsed.
+Despite his excellent start, he did not manage to reproduce his form in the following months, netting only three goals until the end of 1999; once in a 3–1 cup win against Rocar București, and twice in the league against FCM Bacău and FCM Reșița.
+During the winter break, Niculae was close to a move to Serie A side U.S. Lecce, but according to Pantaleo Corvino, the player had a change of heart during the Cyprus Four Nations Football Tournament, when he was called for the first time to the national team, so the transfer collapsed.
 During the Cyprus Tournament, Niculae suffered an injury that forced him out from the field for more than one month and a half.
 He made his come-back on 2 April, when he scored a brace in a 2–1 victory against FCM Bacău, opening his league account for 2000.
 He scored again three days later, in a 3–4 away defeat against FC Brașov.
 On 12 April, he scored in the second leg of the Romanian Cup semi-finals against Oțelul Galați, helping his team to win 3–1 and advance into the final.
-On 3 May, Niculae scored a brace against FC Argeş and he also wore the captain's armband for the first time for the closing stages of the match, after both Ionuţ Lupescu and Adrian Mihalcea were substituted off.
+On 3 May, Niculae scored a brace against FC Argeș and he also wore the captain's armband for the first time for the closing stages of the match, after both Ioan Lupescu and Adrian Mihalcea were substituted off.
 Niculae won his first major trophy of his career as Dinamo bagged their first top-flight title in eight years, by a twelve-point margin, contributing with 13 goals in 27 appearances.
-Dinamo managed the Double on 13 May, as they won 2–0 against Universitatea Craiova in the Romanian Cup final, with Niculae opening the scoreboard from the penalty spot in the 31st minute.
-Since Niculae was not included in the squad for UEFA Euro 2000, he was selected for Romania U-21 as they were allowed to participate in the League Cup.
-He scored a hat-trick against Rocar București and a brace against FC Naţional for Romania U-21, before he was allowed to return to Dinamo for the final match of the South Group against Steaua București.
+Dinamo managed The Double on 13 May, as they won 2–0 against Universitatea Craiova in the Romanian Cup final, with Niculae opening the scoreboard from the penalty spot in the 31st minute.
+Since Niculae was not included in the squad for the Euro 2000 final tournament, he was selected for Romania U21, he was selected for Romania U21, which was allowed to participate in the League Cup.
+He scored a hat-trick against Rocar București and a brace against FC Național for Romania U21, before he was allowed to return to Dinamo for the final match of the South Group against Steaua București.
 Niculae scored his first goals in the Eternal derby against Steaua, netting twice as Dinamo gained an emphatic 7–0 win, highest margin of goals between the two teams.